Smile-SA/rating-operator/documentation/INSTALL.md

 ### *Rating*

 There's two installation method for the rating-operator:

 - As an operator
 - As an Helm chart

 We recommend deploying the operator version.
 Use the chart only if you want full control over updates, configuration and CustomResources.

-Before installing the operator, please consider reading [this document](/documentation/TROUBLESHOOT.md), as the default configuration that comes included in the rating-operator might not suit your case.
+Before installing the operator, please consider reading [this document](/documentation/CONFIGURE.md), as the default configuration that comes included in the rating-operator might not suit your case.

-#### Installing the operator
+#### Installing as an operator

 Choose a namespace and deploy the operator in it.